jswu18/jswu18.github.io/blog-posts/gaussian-processes.md

 ### RBF Covariance

 Using the kernel function to compute each element in the covariance matrix, we can generate a multi-variate Gaussian which can have desireable properties, such as smooth curves in this case.
+Just by changing the structure of the covariance matrix, our samples already look more interesting.

 ```python
 k = 40